 Meth overdose

 Methamphetamine overdose is a growing crisis in the U.S., with deaths from meth and other psychostimulants continuing to rise.
 In 2023, an estimated 36,251 people died from an overdose involving methamphetamine or similar stimulants, an increase from 35,550 deaths in 2022 (CDC).
-Unlike opioid overdoses, which can sometimes be reversed with naloxone, there is no antidote for a meth overdose, making rapid emergency response critical.
+Unlike opioid overdoses, which can sometimes be reversed, there is no antidote for a meth overdose.
+This makes a rapid emergency response critical.

-Several factors increase the risk of a meth overdose, including high doses, chronic use, mixing meth with other substances like opioids or alcohol, and limited access to healthcare.
-Those living in rural areas and individuals struggling with mental health conditions are also at higher risk.
+Several factors increase the risk of a meth overdose, including high doses, long-term use, mixing meth with other substances like opioids or alcohol, and limited access to healthcare.
+Those living in rural areas and individuals with mental health conditions are also at higher risk.

-While emergency intervention can save lives, preventing meth overdoses requires increased access to treatment, education on harm reduction, and comprehensive support for those struggling with addiction.
+While emergency intervention can save lives, preventing meth overdoses requires increased access to treatment.
+It also calls for education on harm reduction and full support for those struggling with addiction.

 Get started at our meth addiction treatment center